muquit/clip-httpd/README.md

 clip-httpd -cert cert.pem -key key.pem
 ```

+If you will be using the GUI version to register with system tray run it with
+`-systray`

 ### Run copy client from your remote hosts

 Use the cross-platfmr client [cbcopy](cbcopy) on remote systems to